goossens/ObjectTalk/docs-src/guide/basics.md

 **Comments**

-In ObjectTalk, you can uses comments to include non-executable text in your code or as a note or reminder to yourself.
+In ObjectTalk, you can use comments to include non-executable text in your code or as a note or reminder to yourself.
 Comments are ignored by the ObjectTalk compiler when your code is compiled.
 ObjectTalk allows three types of comments: multiline C-style comments, single line